-Maidstone Borough Council and Medway Council agree that the proximity of the proposed Garden Community at Lidsing to the Medway boundary would result in the proposed development impacting on Medway.
-This is a critical cross border strategic development matter that will require close working between Maidstone Borough Council and Medway Council so that benefits are maximised and negative impacts minimised.

-MBC is working with the promoter to ensure that sufficient further evidence is provided to support this allocation, particularly in relation to transport and OANB impacts, prior to additional work being taken forward through Supplementary Planning Documents.
+Maidstone Borough Council and Medway Council agree considers that the proximity of the proposed Garden Community at Lidsing to the Medway boundary would result in the proposed development impacting having detrimental impacts on Medway.
+This is a critical cross border strategic development matter that will require continued close working between Maidstone Borough Council and Medway Council so that objections and impacts can be addressed, benefits are maximised and that developer contributions are appropriate to the degree of pressure placed on Medway's services.
+MBC_disagrees with this view and is working with the promoter to ensure that benefits are realised and mitigations are in place, and sufficient further evidence is provided to support this allocation, particularly in relation to infrastructure, transport and AONB impacts, prior to additional work being taken forward through Supplementary Planning Documents.